A Hierarchy of Supermartingales for $\omega$-Regular Verification: Algorithm for Synthesising LexPMSMs

 \section{Algorithm for Synthesising LexPMSMs}

-We provide a synthesis algorithm for LexPMSMs.
+We provide a synthesis algorithm for LexPMSMs by extending the algorithm for lexicographic ranking supermartingales \cite{AgrawalPOPL2018}.
 The description in this section focuses on presenting the idea and is separated from implementation details as much as possible.
 Details of implementation are deferred to Section~\ref{sec:implementation}.
+Although we focus on LexPMSMs in this section, a synthesis algorithm for LexGSSMs can be also obtained similarly (see \referappendix{Appendix}{E.2}{sec:lexgssm-synthesis}).